ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 You now have a VMware environment that is running in an IBM Cloud data center.
 Your VMware environment can run production workloads and supplementing an on-premises IBM Cloud deployment.
 The environment enacts VMware best practices and enables features such as VMware DRS, HA, Storage DRS, and networking redundancy.
 You can extend this reference architecture implementation with greater capacity or management hosts and more storage.

-For more information and about VMware, see:
+For more information about VMware, see

 [Deploy VMware ](../vmware/deploy-vmwaresoftlayer.html)